England surge to innings win to level series

 They also have problems in their middle order: Aiden Markram is horribly out of form, while Van der Dussen has been ruled out of the third Test with a broken finger that made his innings of 41 all the more impressive.

-Is it England who will head to The Oval with all the momentum.
+It is England who will head to The Oval with all the momentum.

 Awesome England break South Africa resistance